AI & Automation

 Strengths: SSO, SCIM, org roles, hybrid deployment, AI that respects access controls.

-5. OutSystems: Enterprise-Scale Platform
+5. OutSystems: Enterprise-scale platform

 Best for: Large enterprises building complex, multi-application portfolios.